Cloufield/GWASTutorial/05_PCA/README.md

     ```

 ## Plotting the PCs
-You can now create scatterplots of the PCs using R or python.
+You can now create scatterplots of the PCs using R or Python.

-For plotting using python:
+For plotting using Python:
 [plot_PCA.ipynb](https://github.com/Cloufield/GWASTutorial/blob/main/05_PCA/plot_PCA.ipynb)

 !!! example "Scatter plot of PC1 and PC2 using 1KG EAS individuals"